MindPort-GmbH/Z-Anatomy-Sample/README.md

-# Z-Anatomy-Sample
+# Z-Anatomy
-Basic sample.
-It only contains the models, materials and shaders.
+This Repo contains the models, materials and shaders from Z-Anatomy.
 It does not contain any functionality.

-CC-BY-SA 4.0
+It is mend to be used by as package or submodule for VIRTOSHA.